rathanDev/golang/BasicApiClient/readme.md

 one to contain database entity other to return in API

-docker build -t formapp-dev .
+docker build -t form-app .
+docker images
+docker run -p 8081:8080 form-app